-By 2020, video is projected to account for 80% of total internet traffic and U.S. digital video advertising revenue is expected to reach $17 billion.
+By 2022, video is projected to account for over 80% of total internet traffic and U.S. digital video advertising revenue is expected to surpass $19 billion.
 YouTube, the online video veteran, is the second largest search engine in the world with more than a third of all internet users on the platform.

 As YouTube commands a larger presence among global consumers, companies large and small have shifted their attention—and ad dollars—to the video behemoth.
 The massive turnout of brand advertisers has resulted in 90% of users learning about a new brand or product on YouTube, with a 110% increase in watch time of “which product to buy” YouTube videos.

 These positive video trends make a compelling case for marketers: invest in YouTube sponsored videos to take your brand’s digital marketing to the next level.
 Next, we’ll walk through the ways your brand can run an impactful YouTube marketing campaign with influencers and different video ad formats.

 With over 2 billion YouTube users worldwide, YouTube’s status as a publishing giant and one of the world’s largest social media networks attracts significant attention from brands eager to engage with millions of YouTube users.
 Though there is more than one way to advertise a brand’s product or service on YouTube, brands typically leverage sponsored content and product placement YouTube marketing campaigns with top YouTubers and high-reach YouTube channels.

 A study by Defy Media showed that 87% of respondents between the ages of 13 and 24 think it acceptable to include product placements in videos (vs. 53% who think for pre-roll ads are acceptable); the same study found that 60% of YouTube users would try a product or brand recommended by a YouTube influencer.